Senior Research Associate, Cyber Security

 - Independently seek and apply for external funding opportunities to grow and enhance the research project, including seeking collaboration with industry partners, as appropriate.

 - Provide leadership to the development of innovative concepts and ideas for further research.

 - Joint supervision of honours and HDR students

 - A PhD (or soon to be awarded) in computer science, electrical engineering, information technology, communication engineering or related area.

-- Proven ability to conduct high quality research, development and implementation critical infrastructure security, network and systems security, Access Control and Policy, applied machine learning.
+- Proven ability to conduct high-quality research, development and implementation of critical infrastructure security, network and systems security, Access Control and Policy, applied machine learning.

 - Demonstrated ability to conduct independent research with limited supervision.